 Effie Gray was married in 1848.
 In exterior shot, the train she then travels on is hauled by a locomotive of a design dating from 1934, consists of coaches dating from 1951 and is crossing a concrete viaduct the first of which was completed in 1898.
 See more »

 Once, a beautiful young girl lived in a very cold house in Scotland.
 The house was cold because someone's grandfather killed himself there.
 One day, the grandson came to visit the house.
 He thought the beautiful girl was an angel came down to Earth.
 The grandson worked very hard.
 He read and thought and drew and wrote.
 He wrote a fairy story just for her.
 She was twelve years old.
-His mother and father were kind, but his were wicked.
+Her mother and father were kind, but his were wicked.
 When she grew up, he married her.

 See more »

 Performed by A.L.
 Lloyd

 What a married woman can expect from her husband?...

 The movie was delayed a year to hit the screen due to the copyright issue.
 A biographical picture from Britain set in the late 1840.
 The movie revolves the story of Euphemia Gray shortly known as Effie Gray and her married life.
 She was from Scotland and only 19 when she married to the British art critic John Ruskin.
 But she was kept under certain limits of space by her laws.
 It makes her a lonely soul in the house, which surface a serious threat to their loveless marriage.
 Can it be held or not is the movie's final conclusion.

 Dakota Fanning, like I saw her yesterday in teen movies, but now she's in a grown up movie.
 Felt kind of hard to accept, and then after a while begin to like her performance.
 That does not mean it was a powerful act, somehow convincible to the viewers.
 That is mainly because of the story.
 Actually it's a simple story, if it was set in the today's world.
 For those periods, it was a big affair to deal publicly as well as family's prestige.